-- In general, the more direct the connection between the professional activity and the matter on which the parties' interests conflict, the more likely the level of the threat is not at an acceptable level. - 210.7 A3 Examples of actions that might be safeguards to address threats created by conflicts of interest include: - Restructuring or segregating certain responsibilities and duties. - Obtaining appropriate oversight, for example, acting under the supervision of an executive or non-executive director.
+- In general, the more direct the connection between the professional activity and the matter on which the parties' interests conflict, the more likely the level of the threat is not at an acceptable level. - An example of an action that might eliminate threats created by conflicts of interest is withdrawing from the decision-making process related to the matter giving rise to the conflict of interest. - Examples of actions that might be safeguards to address threats created by conflicts of interest include: - Restructuring or segregating certain responsibilities and duties. - Obtaining appropriate oversight, for example, acting under the supervision of an executive or non-executive director.